Here are the select set of resources you’ll need to explore your family’s history.

 Genealogy Software for Windows

-I recommend Family Tree Maker 2012 if you are an Ancestry.com subscriber and want to keep your data synched.
-Otherwise, I recommend RootsMagic 5.
+I recommend RootsMagic 7.
 There are many good alternatives though.
 Look at a PC genealogy software feature comparison table to see how it stacks up against the competition Try each of these contenders and choose the one that best fits your needs and feels best to use:

 Genealogy Software for Mac

-I recommend Reunion 10 for genealogy research on the Mac.
-If you want more information, you can read a review of Reunion 10 here and look at a Mac genealogy software feature comparison table to see how it stacks up against the competition.
+I recommend Family Tree Maker for Mac 3 for family history research on the Mac.
+If you want more information, you can look at a Mac genealogy software feature comparison table to see how it stacks up against the competition.

 - Family Tree Maker for Mac by Ancestry.com